Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Other

-Here’s a look at the specialists that are likely to be involved in managing PI and how to find them.
+Here’s a look at the specialists who may be involved in managing PI and how to find them.

 Specialists That Treat Primary Immunodeficiency

-Because primary immunodeficiency can affect many parts of the body, managing it often takes a coordinated effort.
-Different specialists bring their unique expertise to help monitor symptoms, manage complications, and tailor treatments to your needs.
+Because primary immunodeficiency can affect many parts of the body, managing PI often takes a coordinated effort.
+Different specialists bring specific training to help monitor symptoms, manage complications, and tailor treatments to your needs.

 Primary Care Doctors

-If your primary care doctor observes early signs of PI, there’s a good chance that they will refer you to a specialist called an immunologist.
+If your primary care doctor notices signs that could point to PI, they’ll likely refer you to a specialist called an immunologist.

 Clinical Immunologists

 An immunologist is a doctor who specializes in diagnosing and treating disorders of the immune system.
-They are trained to evaluate how your immune system functions using advanced testing, and they can diagnose you with a specific type of PI.
+They are trained to evaluate how your immune system works using specialized testing.
+They can also help diagnose your specific type of PI.
 Your immunologist will likely prescribe and coordinate most of your treatments.

 Your PI treatment might include: